joverbey/joverbey.github.io/_posts/2017-09-09-lexical-analysis.md

 Another argument against Option 2 is that most parsing algorithms simply cannot handle it.
 Most parsing algorithms have a step which is something like, "Look at the next symbol in the input, and make a decision."
 If the parser is reading tokens, <tt>for</tt> and <tt>fortune</tt> are completely different tokens -- <tt>T_FOR</tt> vs. <tt>T_IDENTIFIER</tt>.
 If the parser is reading individual characters, <tt>for</tt> and <tt>fortune</tt> look very similar -- the first three characters are identical -- so the parser needs to see the fourth character before it can distinguish them.
 Without going into detail, the need to "look ahead" by several symbols is problematic for many parsing algorithms.

 Another argument for using a token stream is **efficiency**.
-Lexers can use specialized string tokenization algorithms, which can be blazingly fast.
+Lexers can use specialized string tokenization algorithms, which can be extremely fast.
 Parsing algorithms generally involve pushing symbols onto a stack, which is slower.
 Tokenization reduces the number of symbols the parser has to process, which improves performance overall.

-## What are the tokens?
+## What are the token types?

-Earlier, we assigned each lexeme a "token type," like <tt>T_VAR</tt>, <tt>T_IDENTIFIER</tt>, etc.  In the API code above, I suggested that the lexer could contain an <tt>enum</tt> of every possible token type.
+Earlier, we assigned each lexeme a "token type," like <tt>T_VAR</tt>, <tt>T_IDENTIFIER</tt>, etc.  In the API code above, I suggested that the lexer could contain an <tt>enum</tt> of every possible token type... which implies that the number of token types is finite.

 So, what *are* the token types?
 The exact set depends on what language is being compiled, but generally it's something like this:
 * One token type for each keyword: <tt>for</tt>, <tt>if</tt>, <tt>while</tt>, etc.